 West Texas is truly beautiful, in a stark, desolate way, and I hope you love it as much as I do.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 Map of West Texas

 Here’s a map showing everything listed in this blog post, so you can sketch out your West Texas itinerary.
-Also check out my road trip packing list.
+Also check out my road trip packing list for my personal recs.